Time inhomogeneous Generalized Mehler Semigroups: Abstract

-for every bounded measurable function $f$ on $\H$, where $(U(t,s))_{t\geq s}$ is an evolution family of bounded operators on $\H$ and $\mu_{t,s}$ is a family of probability measures on $(\H, \B(\H))$ satisfying $\mu_{t,s}=\mu_{t,r}*\left(\mu_{r,s}\circ U(t,r)^{-1}\right)$ for $t\geq r\geq s$.
-This kind of semigroups is closely related with the ``transition semigroup'' of non-autonomous (possibly non-continuous) Ornstein-Uhlenbeck process driven by some proper additive process.
-We show the infinite divisibility and a L\'evy-Khintchine type representation of $\mu_{t,s}$.
-We also study the corresponding evolution systems of measures (=space-time invariant measures), dimension free Harnack inequality and their applications to derive important properties of $p_{s,t}$.
-We also prove the Harnack inequality and show the strong Feller property for the transition semigroup of semi-linear non-autonomous Ornstein-Uhlenbeck processes driven by a Wiener process.
+This kind of semigroup is closely related with the ``transition semigroup'' of non-autonomous (possibly non-continuous) Ornstein-Uhlenbeck process driven by some proper additive process.
+We show the weak continuity, infinite divisibility, associated ``additive processes", L\'evy-Khintchine type representation, construction and spectral representation of $(\mu_{t,s})_{t\geq s}$.
+We study the structure, existence and uniqueness of the corresponding evolution systems of measures (=space-time invariant measures) of $(p_{s,t})_{t\geq s}$.
+We also establish dimension free Harnack inequalities in the sense of Wang (1997, PTRF) for $(p_{s,t})_{t\geq s}$.
+As applications of the Harnack inequalities, we investigate the strong Feller property and contractivity etc. for $p_{s,t}$.
+Finally we prove a Harnack inequality and show the strong Feller property for the transition semigroup of a semi-linear non-autonomous Ornstein-Uhlenbeck process driven by a Wiener process.

 \textbf{AMS subject Classification.} 60J75, 47D07.